felipecaputo/git-project-manager/README.md

 ##Change log

+###0.1.11
+  - Now it only shows the folder name instead of the complete path, and also, if *checkRemoteOrigin* is false, then it show the path as pick list description instead of remote origin

 ### 0.1.10
   - Added new configuration "gitProjectManager.checkRemoteOrigin" that allows users to not check remote repository origin to improve performance